Lasham Airfield: Lasham Gliding Society

-and can call on several privately owned tugs in busy periods.
+and can call on a number of privately owned tugs in busy periods.

 There are 221 other gliders at the airfield operated by private owners and by affiliated gliding clubs: Imperial College Gliding Club and The Crown Service Gliding Club.
 Lasham Youth run a Saturday Evening gliding course during the summer months which is open to everyone, providing an environment where young members can fly with people of similar ages.
-The Gliding Heritage Centre has two separate hangars on the south side containing 42 historic gliders, many of which are in flying condition.
+The Gliding Heritage Centre has two separate hangars on the south side containing over 40 historic gliders, many of which are in flying condition.

 Derek Piggott was Chief Flying Instructor at Lasham during much of the period from 1953 to 1989.

 Other famous aeronautical characters Ann Welch, Nicholas Goodhart, Ralph Hooper, Frank Irving and Peter Twiss were also Lasham members.